 Michael Fuller is the Principal of Gateway High School.
-Prior to teaching, Michael worked as a Research Biologist for Gilead Sciences after earning his degree in Genetics from UC Davis.
-Michael's experience in the field of Biotechnology was a major influence on his teaching practice in both the Biology and Biotechnology courses he taught at Gateway.
-He transitioned into the role of Principal last January after 5 years as Assistant Principal.
-He is a floundering but hardworking tri-athlete, a happy Giants fan, and a long-suffering but loyal fan of the San Francisco 49ers.
+During his 14 years at Gateway Michael has worn the hat of Teacher, Assistant Principal and this fall begins his fifth year as Principal.
+Prior to teaching, Michael worked in Biotechnology after earning his degree in genetics from UC Davis.
+Michael's experience in the field of biotechnology was a major influence on his teaching practice in both the biology and biotechnology courses he taught at Gateway.
+Away from school he chases around his young children, follows the oft world champion Giants and is a tireless fan of the San Francisco 49ers.

-Chris Hero is the Director of Finance and Operations at Gateway Public Schools.
+Chris Hero is the Chief Financial Officer at Gateway Public Schools.
 He has over 10 years of senior management experience for corporations and non-profit organizations in Silicon Valley and San Francisco.
 Previously Chris served as Chief Operating Officer for Stanford Schools Corporation.
 Chris received a BA in History from Santa Clara University and an MBA from Boston University’s Graduate School of Management.
 When not working, Chris travels as much as possible, preferably to places on paths less traveled.
 Having played for his college team, Chris is also an avid tennis player.

 Sharon Olken is the Executive Director of Gateway Public Schools.
-In 2000, Sharon joined Gateway’s faculty as a humanities teacher.
-Since that time, Sharon has been a Lead Teacher, Dean of Faculty, and for the past seven years she served as the Principal of Gateway High School.
-During her tenure as principal, Gateway was recognized as a California Distinguished School and as a top-performing charter high school by the US Department of Education.
-She is inspired by working with such a talented and committed group of educators and thrilled that, by opening its second school, Gateway is poised to set more young people on the road to college.
-Sharon earned her B.A. from Harvard University, where she was captain of the varsity soccer team, and she received her M.A. in Education at Stanford University.
-Sharon taught a course in the Stanford Teacher Education Program called “Educating for Equity and Democracy,” and she worked for Senator Feinstein for two years before beginning her career in education.
-Sharon is proud of her Bay Area roots, her San Francisco Giants, and her very well-behaved puppy, Cody Ross.
+In 2000, Sharon joined Gateway’s faculty as a Humanities Teacher.
+Since then, Sharon has been a Lead Teacher, Dean of Faculty, and served as the Principal of Gateway High School for seven years.
+During her tenure as Principal, Gateway was recognized as a California Distinguished School and as a top-performing charter high school by the US Department of Education.
+In 2011, Sharon helped launch Gateway’s second school, Gateway Middle School.
+Sharon is inspired by the potential of young people and by Gateway’s amazing teachers and staff who help students get on the road to college.
+Sharon earned her B.A. from Harvard University, where she was captain of the varsity soccer team, and earned her M.A. in Education from Stanford University.
+Sharon taught a course in the Stanford Teacher Education Program called “Educating for Equity and Democracy,” and worked for Senator Feinstein for two years before beginning her career in education.
+Sharon is proud of her Bay Area roots, her San Francisco Giants, and her very well behaved dog, Cody Ross.

 Aaron Watson is the Principal of Gateway Middle School.
-With thirteen years of experience as an educator, Aaron is proud to be working with teachers, families, and students to found Gateway Middle School.
+With fifteen years of experience as an educator, Aaron is proud to be working with teachers, families, and students to found Gateway Middle School.
 Prior to becoming principal, Aaron led the advisory program and taught humanities at Gateway High School for seven years, and developed a social services program for children and families involved in foster care in Alameda County.
-He earned a B.A. from Brown University and an M.A. in Education from UC Berkeley.
-Aaron also earned an M.A. in Educational Leadership from UC Berkeley's Principal Leadership Institute.
-Outside of Gateway, Aaron enjoys gardening, traveling, and spending time with his wife and young daughter.
+He earned a BA from Brown University and an MA in Education from UC Berkeley.
+Aaron also earned an MA in Educational Leadership from UC Berkeley's Principal Leadership Institute.
+Outside of Gateway, Aaron enjoys gardening, traveling, and spending time with his family.